 To facilitate and enhance the teaching-learning process, the college has installed smart boards in several classrooms.
 This is a valuable addition to the chalk-and-talk method and makes lectures more interactive.
 Classroom learning is supplemented through field and industrial visits, student seminars and conferences.
-Student-centric programmes like Science Honors Programme (SHP), Certificate Programme for Commerce and Arts (CPCA), Student Nurturing Programme, Certificate Course in Gender Studies, Performance Enhancement Programme (PEP), etc promote research culture and academic excellence.
+Student-centric programmes like Science Honors Programme (SHP), Certificate Programme for Commerce and Arts (CPCA), Student Nurturing Programme, Certificate Course in Gender Studies, New certificate courses for B.Com students in addition to exsisting ones.
+Performance Enhancement Programme (PEP), etc promote research culture and academic excellence.
 Teachers and students are also encouraged to publish their research findings in quality journals.